 4. Be able to recall and apply the relationships between power transferred in any circuit device, the potential difference across it, the current through it, and its resistance

 5. Be able to use the idea of conservation of energy to show that when a transformer steps up the voltage, the output current must decrease and vice versa

 6. Be able to explain how transmitting power at higher voltages is more efficient way to transfer energy.

-Chapter P3.5 What are magnetic fields?
-(GCSE Combined Science Chapter P3.4)
+Chapter P3.5 What are magnetic fields? (and GCSE Combined Science Chapter P3.4)